martin-dold/smartMug/README.md

 # Outlook

-This chapter lists further features that can be added to the project.
+This chapter lists further features and ideas in general that can be added to the project.

 ## Connect to the Restaurant